 After the 1986 Chernobyl nuclear accident, international cooperation in nuclear safety was significantly intensified: four international safety conventions, two Codes of Conduct, fundamental safety principles and a body of globally recognized IAEA Safety Standards were developed and adopted.
 The IAEA's Safety Standards reflect an international consensus on what constitutes a high level of safety for protecting people and the environment from the harmful effects of ionizing radiation.

 In March 2011, the Fukushima-Daiichi nuclear power plant suffered major damage from the failure of equipment after the magnitude 9.0 great east-Japan earthquake and subsequent tsunami.
 It was the largest civilian nuclear accident since the Chernobyl accident in 1986.
 Radioactive material was released from the damaged plant and tens of thousands of people were evacuated.
 The IAEA’s Incident and Emergency Centre was immediately activated in full response mode, bringing together a team of experts in nuclear safety, emergency response, and radiation protection.
-The Centre collected and analysed data and provided regular up-dates to IAEA Member States, international organizations, the media and the public.
+The Centre collected and analysed data and provided regular updates to the IAEA member states, international organizations, the media and the public.

 Three months later, the IAEA hosted a Ministerial Conference on Nuclear Safety.
-This paved the way for the unanimous endorsement of the IAEA Action Plan on Nuclear Safety by IAEA Member States in September 2011, which has since fostered international collaboration toward strengthening global nuclear safety.
+This paved the way for the unanimous endorsement of the IAEA Action Plan on Nuclear Safety by the IAEA member states in September 2011, which has since fostered international collaboration toward strengthening global nuclear safety.

 Treaty on the Non-Proliferation of Nuclear Weapons (NPT)